SiriusSun15007/Android/README.md

 # Android
-An app for teacher is used to call name
+An app be used to call name for teacher.